 Rotisserie chicken noodle soup is an easy, one pot meal that's soothing, comforting, and made with simple ingredients.
 Perfect for sick days, winter weather, and weeknight dinners!

-This classic chicken noodle soup recipe couldn't be easier to prepare, thanks to the help of a shredded rotisserie chicken.
-It has a mild, soothing flavor, perfect for when you're feeling under the weather.
+This classic chicken noodle soup couldn't be easier to prepare thanks to the help of a shredded rotisserie chicken.
+It has a mild, soothing flavor that's perfect for sick days and cold winter weather.
 Plus, it's filled with nutritious ingredients like celery, carrots, onion, and chicken broth.

 All you need to do is shred a store-bought rotisserie chicken, sauté your veggies in a stock pot, then add your broth, seasonings, and pasta.
 This chicken soup is ready in 30 minutes or less and is prepared in a single pot.